 “Parlez vous français? as we will be having a french student over for about a month to help you and work in the garden!”
 That was the first I heard of it, the beginning of the end of my life.
-I was working as part of a small team of gardeners in the ‘Royal national rose society’, money wasn’t great, despite the misleading regal association in “royal”, perhaps lending itself to a far more lucrative position, it was minimum wage.
+I was working as part of a small team of gardeners in the ‘Royal national rose society’, money wasn’t great, despite the misleading regal association in “royal”, leading one to perceive it as a far more lucrative position than it actually was………. it was minimum wage.
 But we were outdoors in the fresh air, in a stress free environment so I couldn’t complain.
 Still living at my Mum’s place at the time, reeling and recovering, financially at least, from a pointless University education, and at almost Twenty-five finding myself in this predicament……..was my self confidence lower than that of another male, one who had perhaps opted out of the establishment run carrousel of cash-cows that is a three year degree at a ‘run of the mill’ University, and had learnt a trade such as plumbing or bricklaying, free from debt or any financial headaches and had thus long ‘flown the nest’…………… yes it probably was.
 Although it should be stated that I was never the most confident at the best of times.

 Anyway I digress, the girl, the French girl to be precise, would be visiting in a few weeks and I was feeling slightly optimistic.
 I can’t quite explain why, I mean it’s not as though I had hitherto enjoyed unbridalled success with Brittish females but there was just something different about this.
 Maybe it’s because her arrival was anounced to me by the society’s secretary, that I felt, in some way compelled to act on this information, and have a right good go at trying to win her affections.
 I may have also felt spurred on in this self-assigned challenge, if you like, to win the heart of a girl I was still yet to meet and knew absolutely nothing about thanks to Ollie.
 Ollie was one of the other workers, a rival, he was a little younger, a little taller, and a lot prettier than myself, and the ‘cherry on the cake’ being that he had already lived in France for six months so spoke the language at an almost conversational level.
 Like seriously you’re kidding right !
 This idea of ‘getting the girl’ despite being the rank outsider motivated me in a way nothing ever had done before………..it was on !
 Well actually I did know something about her, and that was her name, it was Cyrielle.